zohacqt-art/Inventory-Management-System/README.md

 A console-based Inventory Management System built in C, designed to help small businesses and stores efficiently track, manage, and report on their product inventory in real time.

-> _This system is built as a part of first semester Computer Programming Project by the students of NED University of Engineering and Technology, Karachi, Pakistan._

 ---